suksham11/FotoEditor/README.md

 <h2>Project Title: Image Editor App (Flask)</h2>

 <h3>Description:</h3>
-<p>Developed a web-based image editor using Flask, enabling users to upload and process images.
+<p>web-based image editor using Flask, enabling users to upload and process images.
-Implemented image processing features such as cropping, resizing, and applying filters using Python libraries like PIL and OpenCV.
+Implemented image processing features such as changing image type,  applying filters using Python libraries like PIL and OpenCV.
 Designed an intuitive user interface for easy navigation and real-time preview of image edits.
 Ensured secure file handling and optimized image processing for performance.</p>